 DESCRIPTION / DEFINITIONS: Norco® (hydrocodone bitartrate and acetaminophen).

-ABUSE: Norco® contains hydrocodone which is an opioid agonist and a Schedule III controlled substance.
+ABUSE: Norco® contains hydrocodone which is an opioid agonist and a Schedule II controlled substance.

 ADDICTION / DEPENDENCE: Half life and metabolism.